-The Town of Port Hedland (TOPH) will manage the closing of public boat ramps.
-Boat ramps will usually be closed off on the declaration of a 'Blue Alert' by the Department of Fire and Emergency Services (DFES) to prevent small craft from launching.
+The Town of Port Hedland (TOPH) will manage the closing of public boat ramps (no longer in use by public).
+Boat ramps will usually be closed off on the declaration of an advice state by the Department of Fire and Emergency Services (DFES) to prevent small craft from launching.